mflowgen/mflowgen/docs/stdlib-openroad.rst

 .. image:: _static/images/stdlib/openroad-demo-graph.png
   :width: 400px

-Feel free to cross-check the construct-openroad.py, the graph visualization, and the `step configuration files
+You can cross-check the construct-openroad.py, the graph visualization, and the `step configuration files
 <https://github.com/mflowgen/mflowgen/tree/master/steps>`_ to see which
 files are passing between which steps.

-The integration uses a base docker image that has the OpenROAD tool environment installed as a vehicle for executing the tools.
-The base image is passed into each of the downstream nodes based on the ORFS flow.
-You may also notice that each node consumes and produces flow checkpoint tarballs, which initialize the flow state in the Docker container before the node executes.
+At a high level, the flow relies on setting up a base docker image that has the OpenROAD tool environment installed (``orfs-docker-setup``).
+This base image is passed into each of the downstream nodes and used as a vehicle for executing the tools.
+Each node consumes and produces flow checkpoint tarballs, which are used to initialize the state of the flow in a clean Docker container before the node executes.
 There are no new Docker images produced, which makes this approach fast and clean, despite being a modular approach that repeatedly goes in and out of docker containers.

+The following information shows how you can inspect the inputs and outputs of the ``orfs-openroad-cts`` node as an example:

 .. code:: bash

-    % make info-5  # Inspects the details for node orfs-openroad-cts
+    % make info-5  # Inspects the details for orfs-openroad-cts node
-    % ( ... open graph.pdf ... )

 .. image:: _static/images/stdlib/openroad-demo-node.png
   :width: 400px